sovrynn/ecdo/5-TOOLS-DEV/dev/table-of-contents-gen/README.md

 # Script

+Requirement is that all of, the table of content links you want to generate, are in H1 Markdown headers, and there are no other headers.

 ## Prompt

 Write a python script that does the following.
 It should take one input arg, a relative filename.